lambcutlet/DPS5005_pyGUI/README.md

 Disclaimer: User is responsible for safety.
 Program allows flexibility choose your values carefully.

+## Using other 'DPSxxxx' units
+Configuring this progam for other 'DPSxxxx' units should hopefully be straight forward to achieve by modifying the parameters within this file 'dps5005_limits.ini'.
+* adjust the safety levels, Max/Min values
+* adjust the decimal point position

 ## Requirements:
 minimalmodbus library from: https://github.com/pyhys/minimalmodbus
 ```